Introduction to C++

 C++ was designed for large system and resource constrained software focusing on performance, efficiency and flexibility.
 Nowadays, C++ is used in a variety of applications such as Desktop applications and Video Games as well as other performance critical applications such as Animation and Database software.

-C++ is faster when compared to other higher level programming languages like Python due to it’s low abstraction level from the hardware.
+A major benefit is that C++ is faster when compared to other higher level programming languages like Python due to it’s low abstraction level from the computer hardware.
 However this comes at the cost of ease of use.
-The learning curve of C++ is steeper than most high level languages.
+The learning curve of C++ is steeper than most high level languages because of it’s low abstraction.

 Due to C++ low abstraction level, (when compared to other high level programming languages), it is sometimes called a Low level language.
 However, this is not so as the only low level languages are machine code and assembly language.
-Hence, we can come to the conclusion that C++ is a “Middle” level language.
+Hence, we can come to the conclusion that C++ is a “Middle” level language, lower than Python but higher than assembly.

 This section will is for people completely new to C++.
 It explains where to download C++ from and how to install it with the optimal settings.
 It includes an extra section where suitable IDE’s for C++ are discussed (Both for beginners and veterans).